 FONIC: Development of a State-of-the-Art Online Customer Portal

 The market for user-friendly discount mobile service offerings has grown considerably over the past few years, and now makes up around a third of the total German mobile phone market.
 FONIC is among the largest of these “no-frills” providers in Germany.
-An increasingly high number of customers of the Munich-based O2 subsidiary interact with FONIC either exclusively or predominantly via the company’s web portal.
+An increasingly high number of customers of the Munich-based O2 subsidiary interact with FONIC either exclusively or predominantly via the company’s web portal and mobile apps.
 There, customers can control everything from ordering and activating new SIM cards, managing their account details, and choosing plans right through to adding credits to their account.
-They also have around-the-clock access to their current usage, including the number of texts sent and amount of data used.
+They also have around-the-clock access to their current usage and amount of data used.

 Increasing Customer Expectations, Growing Requirements